-Born to a Hindu family on 23 September 1981, in Balasinor, Gujarat (India).
-He follows Hinduism but practices Jain rituals.
+Born to a Hindu family on 23 September 1981 (age 39 years) in Balasinor, Gujarat (India).
+He follows Hinduism but practices Jain rituals also.
 His father, Govind Brahmbhatt, is a stockbroker and an investment consultant.
 His mother, Suman Brahmbhatt, is a homemaker.
-Arravali District (North East Gujarat) being his ancestral home, Gujarati is his native language.
-Hitesh and his wife Swati (m.
-2016) have a son: Deep.
+Arravali District in North East Gujarat being his ancestral home, Gujarati is his native language.
+Hitesh and his wife Swati Brahmbhatt (m.
+2016) have a son: Deep Brahmbhatt.

-Hitesh graduated (Bachelor of Commerce) from University of Mumbai.
+Hitesh graduated from the University of Mumbai with a commerce degree.
 He speaks four languages: English, Hindi, Marathi, and Gujarati.

 Globetrotting: Hitesh has travelled to 47 countries so far as to learn the history, culture, and lifestyle.
 He has been to Andorra, Austria, Belgium, Brunei, Cambodia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hong Kong, Hungary, Indonesia, Ireland, Italy, Laos, Latvia, Liechtenstein, Lithuania, Luxembourg, Macau, Malaysia, Malta, Monaco, Myanmar, Nepal, Netherlands, Norway, Poland, Portugal, San Marino, Singapore, Slovakia, Slovenia, Spain, Sri Lanka, Sweden, Switzerland, Thailand, Tibet, Turkey, United Arab Emirates, United Kingdom, Vatican, and Vietnam.

 Photography: Hitesh did two solo photography exhibitions in Mumbai at NCPA (National Centre for Performing Arts).